Nuclear Power in Canada

 Pickering

 The Pickering site comprises operable Candu 500 reactors, with two at plant A and four at plant B. Units A2 and A3 were shut down in 2007 and 2008 respectively.
+Unit A1 was shut down in 2024.

 In February 2010, OPG decided against full refurbishment, but would spend C$ 200 million on a fuel channel life management project to keep them going for another ten years.
 CNSC renewed the single operating licence of all six operable reactors for five years in August 2013, subject to a whole-site probabilistic safety assessment focused on the B units 5-8.
 The design limit for these units is normally 210,000 equivalent full-power hours.
 In August 2014 CNSC extended the limit for unit 6 to 247,000 hours – by four years to about 2019.
 This became the first Canadian reactor to clear the 210,000 hour limit.

 In November 2015 a study was released assessing the potential of running the six units (3100 MWe) for a further four years, from 2020 to 2024.
-Under the province's plan to end commercial operations by 2025, OPG will shut down Pickering's units 1&4 in 2024 and units 5-8 in 2025.
+Unit 1 was shut down in 2024.

 In January 2024 the government approved OPG’s proposal to refurbish units 5-8 of the Pickering plant.
 The C$2 billion ($1.5 billion) 'project initiation phase', which includes engineering and design work as well as securing long-lead components, is planned to last until the end of 2024.
 The refurbishment project is expected to be completed by the mid-2030s.
+OPG has received permission from CNSC to operate units 5-8 to end-2026, after which they will be taken out of service for refurbishment.

 Bruce